Who We Are

 Anna Schmitt obtained her Bachelor of Arts in Anthropology from the University of Vermont and her Masters of Public Health from The Hebrew University of Jerusalem.
 She has worked in healthcare in both Colorado and Montana, as well as abroad.
 In her work with Yarrow, Anna provides evaluation and strategic planning expertise.
 Her passions are maternal health, indigenous peoples' health and wellbeing, and working towards the elimination of gender based violence.
 Towards this goal, Anna volunteers for Zonta, an international women’s empowerment organization.
 Anna grew up in Colorado, but now calls Montana her home.
 She enjoys time with Mother Nature, family, friends, and her ever-growing brood of creatures.

-Margaret Anne Adams, Health Equity Specialist
+Margaret Anne Adams, Indigenous Health Systems Transformation Lead

 Margaret Anne, a nurse for 30+ years, obtained her Bachelor of Science in nursing from Thompson River University in Kamloops, British Columbia, Canada.
 Margaret Anne is Tŝilhqotin (Chilcotin) and is a member of the Tl’etinqoxt’in (Anaham Band).
 She moved to the US in 1995 and resides on the Blackfeet Reservation.
 Through her work she has been fortunate to learn and collaborate with an array of individuals and organizations that have helped frame her professional endeavors, to strengthen families.